+In April 2015, a tri-annual agreement related to improved salary conditions was signed.
 In Monaco a specific anonymous email allows employees to send any question they may have to the employees' representatives.

 Dietsmann Gabon's dialogue box system, which allows open dialogue (open topics /nominative or not) is still ongoing.
 So far no significant request has been received, which could mean that direct dialogue prevails.